vdugeri/cards-against-humanity/README.md

 https://cah-gcs-api.herokuapp.com/api/v1/$type
 ```

-Get a specific pack from a certain type of card expansion (replace  `$type` with the type of card pack and `$id` with the id of the pack you want) with:
+Get a specific pack from a certain type of card expansion (replace `$type` with the type of card pack and `$id` with the id of the pack you want) with:

 ```
 https://cah-gcs-api.herokuapp.com/api/v1/$type?id=$id